V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkuna : sprog, offspring / cutting, young shoot

-– nkunda : house, residence, home, interior / moderate height / mountain / small quantity
+– nkunda : residence, home, interior / moderate height, mountain / small quantity, small amount

 – nkunda : homage, tribute, ovation / rope, cord / planting of banana shoots

-– nkunda : solid wood, wood that burns when the small pieces of wood are already consumed
+– nkunda : solid wood, log that burns when the small pieces of wood are already consumed

 – nkundi (bakundi) : friend, pal, mate, comrade, fellow man, neighbour